MichaelCurrin/coding-blog/_posts/2020-08-25-package-manager-choice.md

 But I think that is very inconvenient compared to using a package manager to install them, such as `apt-get`, `brew`, `yum` or `dnf`.
 And while Rust is easy to update without a package manager, the Go update flow remains tedious.

 However, the main benefit of _not_ using a package manager, is that you get the latest packages sooner, if that is important to you.
-Though latest can also mean more risk.
+Though, latest can also mean more risk.

 I cover steps for both in this article toward the end, so you can easily compare them for yourself and run them if you like.